 The relationship between the energy difference and wavelength is described by the Planck equation.

-where E is the energy required to promote an electron from the ground to excited state, h is Planck’s constant, ν is the wavenumber, c is the speed of light, and λ is the wavelength.
+where E is the energy required to promote an electron from the ground to an excited state, h is Planck’s constant, ν is the wavenumber, c is the speed of light, and λ is the wavelength.

 Planck’s equation demonstrates that the less energy needed to excite the electrons, the longer the wavelength of the absorption band.
 The absorption bands are indicative of the molecular structure of the sample and will shift in wavelength and intensity depending on the molecular interaction and environmental conditions.
 These bands are typically broad and featureless due to the numerous molecular vibrational levels associated with the electronic energy levels.